zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ### Vray for Maya To Dos ###

-- Implement Roberto Ziche's updated camera origin code in the Maya shaders.
+- Implement Roberto Ziche's updated camera origin code, the neck offset, and the hemi-rect rendering options.

 ### Vray for 3DS Max To Dos ###

-- Finish up the 3DS Max GUI elements for the DomemasterStereo and LatLongStereo shaders.
+- Test the new Vray for 3DS Max shader builds.

 ### Shader Testing To Dos ###